AurelioMarquesVulcao/crud-app/README.md

 I created a CRUD for mobile App using Iphone X as base screen format.
 On the first screen, you will find the home prototype with:

-*Login
-Username: @inchurch, password: God2020
+* Login: Username: @inchurch, password: God2020

 In the second screen, it is displayed in orderly list, the users provided by the API and through a button the details are displayed.

 <img src="https://github.com/AurelioMarquesVulcao/crud-app/blob/master/src/assets/ReadmeImages/user.PNG?raw=true" height="350">